rahulraj/web_projects/README.md

 simply listed a set of features which I had to provide, and allowed me to decide the architecture myself.

-The staff provided the index.fcgi files (to run the Flask applications on scripts.mit.edu), and a skeleton \_\_init\_\_.py file, but the rest of the code is my own.
+The staff provided the .ftaccess and index.fcgi files (to run the Flask applications on scripts.mit.edu), and a skeleton \_\_init\_\_.py file, but the rest of the code is my own.